section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

-In this tutorial, we will be building a server using Node.js and Express to capture screenshots of audio/video streams that occur using the Agora SDKs in your application by using the APIs provided by Agora.
+In this tutorial, we will be building a server using Node.js and Express to capture screenshots of audio/video streams that occur using the Agora SDKs in your application by using the Cloud Recording APIs provided by Agora.

 The client application that's using the Agora SDKs should request this server to capture the screenshots.
 Then, the server will request the Agora APIs on behalf of the client application.
 This will ensure that credentials for the Agora APIs are secure rather than exposing them in the app.